silviaperelli/BugginessPredictor_ISW2/README.md

 * `B_plus.csv, B.csv, C.csv` – datasets used to simulate the removal of code smells
 * `whatIf_results_*.csv` – summary of the estimated reduction in buggy methods

+### Correlation

+The results of the correlation analysis between code metrics and method-level bugginess are available in the `correlationFiles/` directory.